fastruby/blog/_posts/2020-06-17-ombulabs-open-source-guidelines.markdown

 # README

-When creating a new OSS project it is good to have a good README.
-The readme should include steps on how to install the project, if you want to contribute it should have steps on how to contribute to their projects and a code of conduct
+When creating a new OSS project these are some important things it should have.
+- Description of the project
+- Steps on how to setup the project
+- A contributing guide
+- A code of conduct

+We cannot miss this four things in every of our OS projetcs.

+# Steps on how to setup the project

+In this section you should describe the steps needed to get project up and running, some of the common things are:
+- External Dependencies of your project
+- Any task runner command to setup external services
+- Setup configuration files
+- Environment variables

+# A contributing guide
+In this section you should document standards and steps to contribute to your project, some common things to include are:
+- Branch naming
+- What is the main branch where feature and hotfix branches should branch of
+- The git flow that you choosed for the project
+- If you are using an issue tracker, how would you link the PR with a story or issue

 # Sponsorship